Lanlanlove/Lanlanlove.github.io/_pages/about.md

 - 2017.09: **2nd Prize in the Demo Class Competition held by UESTC**
 - 2016.12: **Honor of Excellent Volunteer in China College Students Entrepreneurship Competition**

-# 📖 Educations
+# 💻 Internships
-- 2022.08 - now :  **Fudan University**, Ph.D in Communication.
-- 2020.09 - 2021.10 : **University of Manchester**, Msc in advanced computer science.
-- 2016.09 - 2020.06: **University of Electronic Science and Technology of China**, B.Eng in Software Engineering.
+- 2020.12 - 2021.08 :  **Research on Universal Techniques for Multimodal Human Memory Enhancemen**, Research Assistant in Prof. Sarah Clinch’s HCI group at University of Manchester.
+- 2020.09 - 2020.11 : **Data Engineering Project Practice and Improvement for Software Architecture of Ruritanian Oxygen Company**, Member of the postgraduate Research Program in Prof. Daniel Dresner’s group at University of Manchester.
+- 2020.01 - 2020.06: **Development of Intelligent Financial Software Based on Knowledge Graph Technology**, Undergraduate Graduation Thesis at UESTC and Chengdu Icekredit Information Technology Co., Ltd.
+- 2019.09 - 2020.01: **Development of Online Courses System**, Member of the Research and Development Program in Prof. Di Lin’s group funded by UESTC.
+- 2018.09 - 2019.01: **Development of HTML5-based Online Shopping Mall System**, Member of the Undergraduate Research Program funded by UESTC.
+- 2017.09 - 2018.01: **Prediction of Click Through Rate of Data Logs of Tencent Advertisement**, Member of Prof. Mengjuan Liu’s group at UESTC.

 # 💬 Invited Talks
-- 2022.10: **The 6th UESTC Students Development Conference.**
-- 2022.04: **2022 UESTC Students Sharing Meeting on machine learning.**
+To be updated......

 # 💻 Internships
 - 2020.01 - 2020.05: **Intern Software Engineer, Chengdu Icekredit Information Technology Co., Ltd**, Chengdu, China.
 - 2019.01 - 2019.08: **Intern Product Manager, Chengdu Icekredit Information Technology Co., Ltd**, Chengdu, China.